steveloughran/kerberos_and_hadoop/sections/errors.md

 1. You are trying to connect to a different KDC than the one you thought you were using.
 1. You aren't who you thought you were.

+### `SIMPLE authentication is not enabled.
+Available:[TOKEN]"`

+This surfaces on RPC connections when the client is trying to use "SIMPLE" (i.e. unauthenticated) RPC, when the service is set to only support Kerberos ("TOKEN")

+in the client configuration, set `hadoop.security.authentication` to `kerberos`.

+(There is a configuration option to tell clients that they can support downgrading to simple, but as it shouldn't be used, this document doesn't list it.

 # Hadoop Web/REST APIs

 ## AuthenticationToken ignored